exasol/tutorials/tls/doc/tls_introduction.md

 Alice uses a web browser to surf to Bob’s web page that is served via TLS.
 When she installed her computer, a lot of certificates were automatically installed too.
 Alice trusts the maker of that installation program to provide authentic certificates.
 These certificates were issued by a number of well-known organizations called Certification Agencies (CAs).

 Bob’s server presents its certificate to Alice’s client, and that client first checks whether it knows the certificate or not.
 The client realizes that it does not.
 Next, the client checks Bob’s server certificate for chaining information.
 If available, the client follows the chain down to a certificate that is installed on Alice’s machine.
-Luckily, Bob’s certificate is signed by ACME CA, a certification agency for which a certificate is pre-installed on the client machine.
-After it used, the key provided in the ACME CA certificate to check the signature, the client application tells Alice that the certificate for Bob’s server is valid.
-And, that the hostname of Bob’s web page and Bob’s certificate match.
+Luckily, Bob’s certificate is signed by ACME CA — a certification agency for which a certificate is pre-installed on the client machine.
+Afterwards, Alice's client application uses the key provided in the ACME CA certificate to validate the certificate of Bob's server and that the hostname and certificate match.
+Her client returns that they are valid.
 Alice can now securely surf Bob’s page.

 ### Pre-installed CAs and the Trust Problem